 Evelyn Saavedra Autry is a Ph.D.
 Candidate in Hispanic Studies at the University of Georgia.
-She holds a degree in Education from Middle Tennessee State University.
 She has taught a wide variety of Spanish language and literature courses at U.S. institutions including Fisk University, Tennessee Tech University, Middle Tennessee State University, and The University of Georgia.
 Her work in the classroom has been recognized with great evaluations by both students and supervisors.
 In addition, she has presented her research at national and international conferences.
-She has been awarded the Tinker Field Research Award, Nina Hellerstein fund Award, Graduate School Dean’s Award for Arts & Humanities, among others.
+She has been awarded the University of Georgia Dissertation Completion Award, University of Georgia Summer Doctoral Research Fellowship, Tinker Field Research Award, Nina Hellerstein fund Award, Graduate School Dean’s Award for Arts & Humanities, among others.
 Several of her scholarly articles are under consideration for publishing as of 2019.
 Her dissertation project “Indigenous Female Subjectivities and Andean Voices" examines representations of indigenous female figures in cultural productions of the Peruvian Internal Armed Conflict (1980-2000).
 By employing decolonial approaches and testimonial studies, her project contributes to understanding systematic oppression of indigenous women.
 She also focuses on indigenous feminism, trauma and memory studies, indigenous popular art, latinx studies, testimonial literature, among others.

 - Autry, Evelyn S. "Magda Portal: procesos de modernización, vanguardismo y compromiso."
 Entre Caníbales: Revista de Literatura vol 2, no 9.
 December 2018.
 (Link)

 - Autry, Evelyn S. “Testimonio, ficción y las batallas por las memorias en Insensatez de Horacio Castellano Moya.”
 Vernacular: New Connections in Language, Literature & Culture, vol.4, April 2019.
 (Link).